Q&A for FH in Westford, MA, Nov 7-10, 2024

 Troubleshooting:

 If you are asked for an "invitation code" when you're using a laptop or desktop to set up your Whova account, it's usually because you're using a different email address than the one you gave when you bought your FIddle Hell Online ticket.
 Please try again, using the same email address you gave when you bought your FHO ticket.
-Fiddle Hell Online support staff can help if needed (email
+Fiddle Hell Online support staff can help if needed (email This email address is being protected from spambots.
+You need JavaScript enabled to view it.).

-If you are asked for an "invitation code" when you're using an iPad or other mobile device to set up your Whova account, make sure to download the Whova Event & Conference App first and use the App to set up your account.
+make sure to download the Whova Event & Conference App first and use the App to set up your account.
 Then you should be able to see Fiddle Hell Online right away as one of "My Events" or you can seach for it in "Find My Event".
 Even if you plan to view FHO with an iPad, it can be easier to set up your Whova account first with a laptop or desktop computer if you have that option.

 Zoom: